xavierpuigf/virtualhome/rules_doc.md

 - Pre-condition:
     - room of `character` is room of `object`
     - `object` is not inside a closed object
+	- only television, computer, laptop is allowed to be watched

 ### MoveExecutor